 - If someone else comes up with a solution or there are several, it’s going to be much easier to know what to do.

 You will NEVER have all the answers (or you’d be the only human on the planet) but you can come to a knowing of exactly what to do if you start by admitting you don’t know what to do.

-Just for kicks, have a listen to my medicine song for grief, Picking Up the Pieces.
+Let that fact settle in, and go have a listen to my medicine song for grief, Picking Up the Pieces.

 - Want to dive right in and get some support?
 Head over here.